bo2zo/bo2zo/README.md

- ### Feel free to explore my repositories and connect with me.
-Let's code and learn together! 🚀
+<h3 align="center">Feel free to explore my repositories and connect with me.
+Let's code and learn together! 🚀</h3>